twofun2fun/itemisAGCodingChallenge/README.md

 smaller problems.
 Once I got the grasp of the problem I move on to translate it into a program.

 While doing that I faced some problems translating the pseudocode.
 At this stage I decided to take a step back and switch my focus from programming to understand the problem more.
-As soon as I managed to divide the problem into even more smaller pieces
-I went back to programming.
+As soon as I managed to divide the problem into even more smaller pieces, I went back to programming.

-In the programming stage I focused to get the first test output working.
+In the programming stage I focused on getting first test output working.
 Immediately after that I tackled the next problems.
 When I was done with the rough programming I analyzed my code an went to refactor it using the DRY principle.
-This makes a possible to change my code without changing it for each condition.
+This makes it possible to change my code without changing it for each condition.

-Thanks for your attention!
+I am looking forward to answering any further questions in an interview!